-Under the law of war, civilian contractors cannot be considered combatants, nor can they lawfully engage in "combatant activities."
-The Commentary to the Fourth Geneva Convention explains that "[e]very person in enemy hands must have some status under international law: he is either a prisoner of war and, as such, covered by the Third Convention, [or] a civilian covered by the Fourth Convention."
-ICRC, The Geneva Conventions of 12 August 1949: Commentary to the IV Geneva Convention Relative to the Protection of Civilian Persons in Time of War 51 (Jean S. Pictet ed., 1958) ("Commentary to GC IV").4 In a theater of armed conflict, a civilian contractor cannot be transformed into a soldier even when he is "integrated into the military's operational activities" or "performing a common mission . . . under ultimate military command."
-Compare Saleh, 580 F.3d at 6-7.
-Under the law of war, "/t/here is no intermediate status."
-Commentary to GC IV (emphasis in original).
+And under that law of war, civilian contractors cannot be considered combatants; nor can they lawfully engage in "combatant activities."
+As explained presently, in a theater of armed conflict, a civilian contractor cannot be transformed into a soldier even when he is "integrated into the military's operational activities" or "performing a common mission . . . under ultimate military command."
+Saleh, 580 F.3d at 6-7; Al Shimari, 658 F.3d at 420 (granting immunity where civilian contractor is "integrated into wartime combatant activities over which the military retains command authority").
+Moreover, under the law of war, "[t]here is no intermediate status" between combatant and civilian.
+ICRC, The Geneva Conventions of 12 August 1949: Commentary to the IV Geneva Convention Relative to the Protection of Civilian Persons in Time of War 51 (Jean S. Pictet ed., 1958) (emphasis in original).4

-The Third Geneva Convention sets out the humanitarian protections due to privileged combatants, or what are commonly known as prisoners of war ("POWs").
+The Third Geneva Convention sets out the humanitarian protections due to privileged combatants and other prisoners of war ("POWs").
 Under Article 4 of the Third Convention, POW status is authorized for "[m]embers of the armed forces of a Party to the conflict as well as members of militias or volunteer corps forming part of such armed forces."
 GC III, art.
 4(A)(1).
-Persons who are not members of a state's armed forces-i.e., "[m]embers of other militias and members of other volunteer corps, including those of organized resistance movements," GC III, art.
-4(A)(2)-may still be regarded as combatants entitled to POW status if they possess four key attributes of membership in a state's regular armed forces.5
+Persons who are not members of a state's armed forces - i.e., "[m]embers of other militias and members of other volunteer corps, including those of organized resistance movements," GC III, art.
+4(A)(2) - may still be regarded as combatants entitled to

 4 The armed conflict in Iraq, the theater of war in which the alleged torture and abuses at issue arose, is governed by the Geneva Conventions.
 See GC I, art.
 2; GC II, art.
-2; GC III, art.
 2; GC IV, art.
 2.